IDinsight/surveycto-python/README.md

 # pysurveycto

-Python library to download data using the SurveyCTO REST API
+Python library to download survey data via the SurveyCTO REST API

 # Table of Contents